© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bastle at Grandy's Knowe is a scheduled monument protected by Historic England under reference 1016812.
 View the official record →

-Bastle at Grandy's Knowe is a seventeenth-century fortified farmhouse located in Northumberland.
+Bastle at Grandy's Knowe is a fortified farmhouse located in Northumberland, England, dating to the sixteenth or seventeenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016812.

 Bastle at Grandy's Knowe is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016812.